evenbrenden/eh-exercises/README.md

 # ef-exercises

-My solutions to the exercises from [Effective Haskell by Rebecca Skinner](https://pragprog.com/titles/rshaskell/effective-haskell/) (version B1.0).
+My solutions to the exercises from [Effective Haskell by Rebecca Skinner](https://pragprog.com/titles/rshaskell/effective-haskell/) (mixed versions).